 - Non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Advil, Motrin IB, others),

-Physical therapists and physical therapy help people with TMD ease pain, regain normal jaw movement, and lessen daily stress on the jaw.
-We can discuss possible causes and treatments of your problem.
+Physical Therapy for TMJPhysical therapists and physical therapy help people with TMD ease pain, regain normal jaw movement, and lessen daily stress on the jaw.
+The physical therapy for TMJ consists of